Ayush09S/Tamagotchi/README.md

   - Buy the PCB from JLCPCB

 2. Print the models
-  - Print the Casing, spacers and battery holder lid with the 3D Files provided on a 3D Printer OR
+  - Print the Casing, spacers and battery holder lid with the 3D Files provided on a 3D Printer (Note, the casing top, casing bottom, spacers and battery holder lid should all be printed seperately)
+    OR
   - Buy the Casing printed from a printing service